Where are whale sharks found?

 Have whale sharks ever been exhibited in an aquarium?

-Yes, Okinawa Expo Aquarium and the Ring of Fire Aquarium in Osaka, Japan, have exhibited small whale sharks.
+Yes, Okinawa Expo Aquarium, the Ring of Fire Aquarium in Osaka, Japan, and the Georgia Aquarium in Atlanta have small whale sharks on exhibit.

 Can’t scientists learn enough about sharks by keeping them in an aquarium?

 It would be helpful to shark scientists if every kind of shark could be studied in captivity, but most cannot be kept alive in existing aquariums.
 Even when a shark can live in an artificial habitat scientists learn little about the shark’s distribution, migration, schooling and foraging behavior in the open sea.